← Digital SCIF

 | k guardians collude | CAN reconstruct vault key (by design).
 Mitigated by time delay + owner notification. |

-| All guardians lost | Mnemonic + device still operational.
-Re-enroll new guardians. |
+| All guardians lost | Device shares still operational.
+Re-enroll new guardians from any 2-of-3 devices. |

 | Theft attempt via recovery | 72-hour time delay + owner notification + geographic lock |